Dfam-consortium/TETools/README.md

 # Dfam TE Tools Container
+> Note that as of version 1.88 TETools contains RepeatMasker 4.1.6.
+This version of RepeatMasker uses a new version of [FamDB](https://github.com/Dfam-consortium/FamDB) with a new format.
+This README contains instructions for modifying the files available to the TETools container, but the README file in the FamDB repository contains more information on the format itself.

 Dfam TE Tools includes RepeatMasker, RepeatModeler, and coseg.
 This container is an easy way to get a minimal yet fully functional installation of RepeatMasker